yoladango/goolexa/README.md

 $ virtualenv .venv
 $ source .venv/bin/activate

-# Continue on if you have virtualenv or start here if you don't:
+# Continue on if you have virtualenv or start here if you don't.
+# Make sure you are within the virtualenv when executing the following command:
 $ pip3 install -r requirements.txt
 ```